Techtonica/curriculum/chrome-developer-tools/lab-exercise.md

 - This is the value to your future self if you do this lab exercise

 ### Basic Requirements
-1. Students will obtain a code review after (thing you want them to complete)
+1. Participants will obtain a code review after (thing you want them to complete)
-2. Students will obtain a code review after (other thing you want them to complete)
+2. Participants will obtain a code review after (other thing you want them to complete)

 ## Setup Instructions (DO NOT DELETE - GOES IN EVERY LAB EXERCISE)
 Use the Terminal for navigating around the file system and creating new folders and files.
 Refer to the lesson on [Shell Commands](https://docs.google.com/presentation/d/1LuOLcpSAtNQlbULx9nWgXJNhgWQlfQ4nzLWQ0DuuPQk/edit?usp=sharing) if you need guidance on using the Terminal.